 Report Monthly Totals

-- Report cleanup activities/monthly totals to the municipal/Clean Program Adopt-A-Spot Coordinator or directly on the Clean Marin website.
+- Report cleanup activities/monthly totals to the municipal/Clean Program Adopt-A-Spot Coordinator or directly on the Clean Marin website using the Volunteer Cleanup Reporting Form.

 - Things to include in your monthly totals: